 Historically, the Stresemann is the second most formal garment for daywear and as such, the equivalent to the tuxedo / dinner jacket (with the morning coat being the most formal daywear equivalent of the tailcoat).
-It is an ideal wedding garment for men who do not want to invest in a morning coat but nevertheless want to look dapper.
-I wholeheartedly disagree with Nicholas Antongiavanni aka Michael Anton about the usefulness of a stroller after the wedding.
-You could wear it to business occasions instead of a suit or, as a guest to other weddings.
+It is an ideal wedding garment for men who do not want to invest in a morning coat, but nevertheless want to look dapper.
+I wholeheartedly disagree with Nicholas Antongiavanni, also known as Michael Anton, about the usefulness of a stroller after the wedding.
+You could wear it to business occasions instead of a suit, or as a guest to other weddings.
 I do own a stroller myself and I wear it about 6 to 8 times a year.
 So if you like to dress in a classic way – and to me it seems you do – please do not worry that it will be a single-use garment.

 Considering the fact that you will get married mid-day with a reception following afterwards, traditional etiquette would dictate changing into a tuxedo.
 Now, your guests will probably never know nor expect this, so it is completely optional, and yet ideal if you’d like to mix up your look.

 If you are open to the idea of changing, you can buy a tuxedo, or you could get a charcoal Stresemann jacket with matching pants as well as a pair of striped trousers.
 For the ceremony, you could wear the Stresemann and for the reception you could wear the matching pants, a dark matching vest and maybe a bow tie or a different tie.
 Your dark gray suit would do also work for this purpose.